LambdaNews/API/README.md

 ## URI and Versioning

 We hope to improve the API over time, and may later enable access to private per-user data using OAuth.
 The changes won't always be backward compatible, so we're going to use versioning.
-This first iteration will have URIs prefixed with `https://hacker-news.firebaseio.com/v0/` and is structured as described below.
+This first iteration will have URIs prefixed with `https://lambda-news.firebaseio.com/v0/` and is structured as described below.
 There is currently no rate limit.

 For versioning purposes, only removal of a non-optional field or alteration of an existing field will be considered incompatible changes. *Clients should gracefully handle additional fields they don't expect, and simply ignore them.*

 ## Design

 The v0 API is essentially a dump of our in-memory data structures.
 We know, what works great locally in memory isn't so hot over the network.
-Many of the awkward things are just the way HN works internally.
+Many of the awkward things are just the way LN works internally.
 Want to know the total number of comments on an article?
 Traverse the tree and count.
 Want to know the children of an item?
 Load the item and get their IDs, then load them.
 The newest page?
 Starts at item maxid and walks backward, keeping only the top level stories.
 Same for Ask, Show, etc.

 I'm not saying this to defend it - It's not the ideal public API, but it's the one we could release in the time we had.
-While awkward, it's possible to implement most of HN using it.
+While awkward, it's possible to implement most of LN using it.

 ## Items

-Stories, comments, jobs, Ask HNs and even polls are just items.
+Stories, comments, jobs, Ask LNs and even polls are just items.
 They're identified by their ids, which are unique integers, and live under `/v0/item/<id>`.

 All items have some of the following properties, with required properties in bold: